 Economic benefits of water quality improvements, while difficult to quantify, include increased opportunities for water-based recreational activities, enhanced commercial and sport fisheries, recovery of damaged aquatic environments, and reduced costs of water treatment to various municipal and industrial users.
-While assessment methods have improved over time, making comparisons with previous years' assessments difficult to interpret, the summary of attainment of aquatic life use in streams and inland lakes indicates improvement in these waters.
-The number of assessed stream miles reported in good condition has improved from 34.7 percent in 1972 to 62.2 percent in 2012, while during that same period, the miles reported in poor condition declined from 11.3 percent to 5.7 percent.
-The lake acreage assessed in good condition for aquatic life use has also improved from 17.8 percent in 1972 to 92.7 percent in 2012.
-During the same time period, the lake acreage assessed in poor condition has declined from 27.8% in 1972 to 0.0 percent in 2012.
-Some of this increase in the percent of fully supported lake acres may be due in part to a change in the assessment status of a relatively few large lakes from not assessed to fully supporting.
+While assessment methods have improved over time, making comparisons with previous years' assessments difficult to interpret, the summary of attainment of aquatic life use in streams and freshwater lakes indicates improvement in these waters.
+The number of assessed stream miles reported in good condition has improved from 34.7 percent in 1972 to 60.8 percent in 2014, while during that same period, the miles reported in poor condition declined from 11.3 percent to 5.2 percent.
+The lake acreage assessed in good condition for aquatic life use has also improved from 17.8 percent in 1972 to 92.2 percent in 2014.
+During the same time period, the lake acreage assessed in poor condition has declined from 27.8% in 1972 to 0.01 percent in 2014.